Foreign Purchase of Australian Property: FIRB Approval and Process

 - New dwellings such as house and land packages, home units and townhouses purchased ‘off‑the‑plan’ that is under construction or newly constructed, but never occupied or previously sold.
 ‘Off‑the‑plan’ sales to foreigners are only permitted for new development projects or extensively refurbished commercial structures, which have been converted to residential, on condition that no more than half the dwellings in a development are sold to foreign persons.

 - Certain categories of foreign nationals, who hold a visa that permits them to reside in Australia continuously for at least the next 12 months, may be given approval to purchase established residential real estate (that is, second hand dwellings) for use as their principal place of residence (that is, not for rental purposes) while in Australia.
-A condition of such purchases is that the dwelling must be sold when the foreign nationals’ temporary resident visas expire, they leave Australia, or the property is no longer used as their principal place of residence.
+A condition of such purchases is that the dwelling must be sold when the foreign nationals’ temporary resident visa expires, they leave Australia or the property is no longer used as their principal place of residence.

 - Foreign companies, with an established substantial business in Australia, buying for named senior executives resident in Australia for periods longer than 12 months, may be eligible for approval provided the accommodation is sold when no longer required for this purpose.
 Whether a company is eligible, and the number of properties that may be acquired, will depend upon the extent of the foreign company’s operations and assets in Australia.
 Unless there are special circumstances, foreign companies normally will not be permitted to buy more than two houses under this category.
 Foreign companies would not be eligible under this category where the property would represent a significant proportion of its assets in Australia.

-Proposals by foreign persons to acquire developed residential real estate that do not fall within the above categories are subject to the FATA, but are not normally approved.
+Proposals by foreign persons to acquire developed residential real estate that do not fall within the above categories are subject to the Foreign Acquisitions and Takeovers Act (FATA), but are not normally approved.